Kalmalyzer/low-overhead-threads/readme.md

 # Low-overhead threading for 680x0 based systems

-This library implements a small threading model, together and a synchronization primitive (signals).
+This library implements a small threading model, including a synchronization primitive and a simple scheduler.
 All thread/synchronization operations are designed to be as low overhead as possible.
 The intended use case is for threading within real-time applications.

+The library is implemented as a set of subroutines.

 # Threads